austincarrig/Lab-Website/readme.md

 ### Changing Text

-This will almost exclusively occur in the \*.html files, between paragraph '<p></p>' elements.
+This will almost exclusively occur in the \*.html files, between paragraph '\<p\>\<p\>' elements.
 Go to the file you are looking to change, and edit the text.
 Be sure to only change text itself, and not any elements.

 If you would like to add additional text, you have 2 options: